At Richmond West Dental, we work every day to provide the best dental care in Toronto and the surrounding area for you and your family.

 Treatment for Cavities

-Most cavities are indeed 100 percent preventable, and most adults have at least one cavity by the time they turn thirty.
-Getting a dental filling is virtually painless that will restore a decayed tooth, by getting rid of the decayed tissue and replacing the cavity with tooth-colored material.
-The recovery time after filling a cavity is short and will allow the patient to speak, eat, and be able to resume daily activities promptly after the procedure.
+Cavities are almost always preventable, and most adults have at least one cavity by the time they turn thirty.
+Dental fillings are virtually painless and can restore an affected tooth by removing decayed tissue and replacing it with tooth-coloured materials.
+In most cases, a cavity filling is a quick and painless procedure.
+The patient can return to normal activities soon after the procedure.

-Filling the cavity is one of the more common and most essential dental procedures performed.
-A cavity might not always cause you pain; most patients will start to feel sensitivity or pain that will indicate to them there is a cavity that is needing to be filled.
+Filling cavities is one of the most common and most essential dental procedures.
+Some cavities do not cause pain; most patients will notice some sensitivities or pain that indicates there is a cavity.

 Diagnosing a Cavity